metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `enable` (Boolean) Enable enables Helm test actions for this HelmRelease after an Helm installor upgrade action has been performed.
+- `enable` (Boolean) Enable enables Helm test actions for this HelmRelease after an Helm install or upgrade action has been performed.
 - `filters` (Attributes List) Filters is a list of tests to run or exclude from running. (see [below for nested schema](#nestedatt--spec--test--filters))
-- `ignore_failures` (Boolean) IgnoreFailures tells the controller to skip remediation when the Helm testsare run but fail.
-Can be overwritten for tests run after install or upgradeactions in 'Install.IgnoreTestFailures' and 'Upgrade.IgnoreTestFailures'.
+- `ignore_failures` (Boolean) IgnoreFailures tells the controller to skip remediation when the Helm tests are run but fail.
+Can be overwritten for tests run after install or upgrade actions in 'Install.IgnoreTestFailures' and 'Upgrade.IgnoreTestFailures'.
-- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation duringthe performance of a Helm test action.
+- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation during the performance of a Helm test action.
 Defaults to 'HelmReleaseSpec.Timeout'.

 <a id="nestedatt--spec--test--filters"></a>
 ### Nested Schema for `spec.test.filters`